What is YA@GA?

 You can connect with YA@GA on Facebook and be alerted to new information as it is available.
 We are also on Twitter @YoungAdultsatGA and on Instagram @YoungAdultsatGA.

-Information about registration, housing and GA programming can be found in the General Assembly section.
+Information about registration, housing and GA programming can be found in the General Assembly section of UUA.org.

 Yes!
 Check out Financial Aid for General Assembly for more information.
 This page will be updated as GA approaches and more information becomes available.
 The application process for both scholarships and volunteer positions is usually March 1 through March 31.